-The monitoring and regulation of sharing platforms has been implemented by countries and cities.
-Some cities introduced rules limiting the number of properties that owners can list on booking platforms to manage tourist flows.
-Fines to platforms for marketing lodgings without permits to host tourists were also imposed, and limits to the length of rental through platforms ranging from 30 to 120 days (London, Santa Monica) have been imposed with conditions.
+The monitoring and regulation of STRs has been implemented by many countries and cities.
+Some cities introduced rules limiting the number of properties that owners can list on booking platforms to ensure fairness for the regulated accommodation providers.
+Fines for STR platforms for marketing lodgings without permits to accommodate tourists were also imposed, and limits to the length of rental through platforms ranging from 30 to 120 days (London, Santa Monica) have been imposed with conditions.
 Paris introduced a limit for owners renting primary residences to no more than 120 days per year and imposed rezoning requirements for properties being rented out for more than four months.

 Nairobi sought to register and license all serviced apartments, houses and villas subject to inspection and approval prior to the commencement of operations.
-Those who successfully register will be issued with the regulatory license.
+Those who successfully registered in Nairobi were issued with the regulatory license.
 Other responses include the creation of a registry and the collection of tax and tax data.
-Greece is also proposing a new law that separates those who rent the bulk of properties from the majority who rent out one or two properties.
-A clear, coordinated approach to integrating the digital economy into the wider sector economy is critical to maximising benefits for industry access and participation.
+Greece also proposed a legislation that separates those who rent the bulk of properties from the majority who rent out one or two properties.
+A clear, coordinated approach to integrating the digital economy into the entire tourism sector to enable access and participation is critical.